-As discussed above, small watersheds were used to simulate inflows into the model from ungaged watersheds.
-The small watershed were split between surface water runoff that enters the stream system, percolation that occurs during transport to the streams, and baseflow entering the groundwater system at the model boundary.
+Small watersheds feature of IWFM were used to simulate inflows into the model from ungaged watersheds.
+Flows from the small watersheds were split between surface water runoff that enters the stream system, percolation that occurs during transport to the streams, and baseflow entering the groundwater system at the model boundary.